PecanProject/pecan/DEV-INTRO.md

 #### folders (optional)

 The goal of the development is to share the development folder with your container, whilst minimizing the latency.
 What this will do is setup the folders to allow for your pecan folder to be shared, and keep the rest of the folders managed by docker.
-Some of this is based on a presentation done during [DockerCon 2020](https://docker.events.cube365.net/docker/dockercon/content/Videos/92BAM7vob5uQ2spZf).
+Some of this is based on Dave Scott's DockerCon 2020 presentation ["New Docker Desktop Filesharing Features"](https://www.youtube.com/watch?v=gyddZyc8r48).
 In this talk it is recommended to keep the database on the filesystem managed by docker, as well as any other folders that are not directly modified on the host system (not using the docker managed volumes could lead to a large speed loss when reading/writing to the disk).
 The `docker-compose.override.yml` can be modified to copy all the data to the local filesystem, by uncommenting the appropriate blocks.
 If you are sharing more than the pecan home directory you will need to make sure that these folder exist.
 As from the video, it is recommended to keep these folders outside of the actual pecan folder to allow for better caching capabilities of the docker system.

 If you have uncommented the volumes in `docker-compose.override.yml` you will need to create the folders.
 Assuming you have not modified the values, you can do this with: